Honest Molecule Mattress Review (Molecule 1, Molecule 2 & Hybrid)

 With its conforming properties, the Molecule 2 AirTEC Mattress offers above-average pressure relief to sleepers.

-For starters, the AirTEC foam layers contour deeply to your body so that heavier parts (head, shoulders, and hips) are relieved of pressure.
-Plus, the RecoveryFlo layer boasts up to 5 targeted and self-adjusting zones that support different parts of your body.
-The center of your Molecule Mattress has larger hexagonal zones to offer additional pressure relief around the midsection.
+While testing this mattress, the AirTEC foam layers contoured deeply to my body, relieving the heavier parts (head, shoulders, and hips) of pressure.
+Plus, the manufacturers claim that the RecoveryFlo layer boasts up to 5 targeted and self-adjusting zones that support different parts of the body.
+The center of the Molecule Mattress boasts larger hexagonal zones that offered additional pressure relief around my midsection.

-The medium-firm feel provides a deep body contour, which minimizes pressure for side sleepers as it cushions the hips and shoulders and aligns the spine.
+I liked how Molecule's medium-firm feel provided deep body contour, which minimized pressure when I slept on my sides, by cushioning the hips and shoulders and aligning my spine.
 Back and stomach sleepers should also experience sufficient relief on this mattress.

 However, keep in mind that your weight may determine how comfortable you'll feel on this bed.
 If you weigh more than 230lbs, you're more likely to sink beneath this all-foam mattress, creating uneven spinal alignment and causing more pressure.